amadolid/jaseci/docs/docs/Developing_with_JAC/Language_Features/set_filtering.md

     root -> color(value=VIOLET, var=[red,blue]);
     root -> color(value=LITE_VIOLET, var=[red,blue,white]);

-    // the syntax will look like this
+    root {

-    // for example I need to find all colors comes from BLUE or can be created using BLUE root {
-        for color in --> node::color(var supersetof [blue]) {
+        // I need to find all colors comes from BLUE or can be created using BLUE for color in --> node::color(var supersetof [blue]) {
             // BLUE GREEN VIOLET
         }

-        // for example I need to find all colors that I can produce using sets of colors [red, blue, white] for color in --> node::color(var subsetof [red, blue, white]) {
+        // I need to find all colors that I can produce using sets of colors [red, blue, white] for color in --> node::color(var subsetof [red, blue, white]) {
             // VIOLET, LITE_VIOLET
+        }

+        // I need to find all colors that are not present(or made of) on the list [red, blue, white] for color in --> node::color(var disjointof [red, blue, white]) {
+            // YELLOW
         }
     }
 ```